 So to help you with your own techniques, download your free Memory Technique Checklist right here.

 No doubt about it, our brains are pretty magnificent.
 Talk about multitasking!
 We all do it – watch television, read a magazine, realize how great the evening meal smells in the kitchen, listen to the person in the room with us, and be excited about plans for the weekend – all at the same time.
 We can do this because of our brain’s ability to make all kinds of connections.
 Our Brains and How They Work is our topic for discussion this week.

-The basic construction of the brain can be divided into three parts:
+The basic construction of the brain is divided into three parts:

-Primitive brain – this region of the brain is about the size of an apricot.
-It controls our basic functions like blood circulation, reading, and indigestion.
-It also controls our “fight or flight” response to danger and decides whether we will stay and fight or run away.
+Primitive brain – this brain region is about the size of an apricot.
+It controls our essential functions like blood circulation, reading, and indigestion.
+It also contains our “fight or flight” response to danger and decides whether we will stay and fight or run away.
 It’s also believed that when we are in stressful situations, the other parts of our brain shut down.
-It leaves everything up to the primitive brain, which is why we might find it more difficult to think clearly when we are stressed.
+It leaves everything up to the primitive brain, which is why we might find it more challenging to think clearly when stressed.

 Cerebellum – this part of the brain is called the mammalian brain.
 It surrounds the primitive brain and processes our emotions and long-term memories.
 It also processes information learned through our senses.

 The cerebral cortex – covers the primitive brain and the cerebellum and makes up about 80% of our brain area.
 It determines language, thought, reasoning, complex movement patterns, and other things like appreciation of poetry and music.

 In addition to these three parts of the brain, we all have millions of brain cells called neurons.Each neuron has its unique function.
 Neurons use electrical impulses and chemical reactions to and from the central nervous system and within the brain.